dtaht/blog-cerowrt/content/post/a_look_back_at_cerowrt_wifi.md

 the code is: one aggregate in the hardware, one, submitted, "ready to go", and the rest being queued up in software.
-When the first aggregate completes, the "ready to go one" starts getting processed by the hardware, a completion interrupt is generated to clean up the tx descriptor, which fires off construction of a new aggregate, which is considered "ready to go" as soon as its constructed and submitted into the hardware FIFO.
+When the first aggregate completes, the "ready to go one" starts getting processed by the hardware, while a completion interrupt is generated to clean up the tx descriptor, which fires off construction of a new aggregate, which is considered "ready to go" as soon as its constructed and submitted into the hardware FIFO.
 This leads to a natural median RTT of what you see here - about 15ms, with a minimum of 5ms, and a long tail extending out to 40ms (depending on retries).
 Both stations have to have code this tight to get here, but...

 Even the worst case latency of the new code is better than the best case latency on the old code, *at this rate*.